 To stop rust from spreading, you will need to cut the rust out from the bodywork and paint over it.
-There are many paints and sprays on the market that claim to remove the rust but I believe cleaning the rust up before applying paint is more effective.
+There are many rust prevention paint and spray products on the market that will help remove rust and provide protection.

-To expose all the rust, give the car a complete wash from top to bottom but paying special attention to the undercarriage.
-For tough dirt you may need to use a degreaser (I use Chemical Guys Degreaser) as rust may be hiding underneath the dirt.
-Before using the drill to remove rust, ensure the working area is dry to avoid dirt splattering around.
+To expose all the rust present on the car, give the car a complete wash from top to bottom but paying special attention to the undercarriage.
+For tough dirt you may need to use a auto degreaser as rust may be hiding underneath the dirt.

 For car rust that has intruded too far into the bodywork, you may need to weld the car to restore rigidity.
 A car that has bad rust around the sills or chassis is an extreme safety hazard that could be fatal if a vital part falls off or a high speed accident occurs.
 If the rust is too heavy for the wired brush, it may be easier to use an angle grinder to remove excess rust and reveal exposed metal.